angerangel/livecode-all/README.md

 * Ask a question on the ["use-livecode" mailing list](http://lists.runrev.com/mailman/listinfo/use-livecode), or search the the mailing list archives for previous answers to similar questions

-* Visit the [LiveCode open source forums](http://forums.livecode.com/viewforum.php?f=65).
-In particular, you may wish to post your question in the [Engine Contributors](http://forums.livecode.com/viewforum.php?f=66) forum.

-* If you have discovered a bug, have a feature request, or have written a patch to improve LiveCode, please create an ticket in the [LiveCode issue tracking system](http://quality.livecode.com/).

-## Contributing to LiveCode

-For information on modifying LiveCode and submitting contributions to the LiveCode Community project, please see the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## License

-LiveCode Community is freely distributable under the GNU Public License (GPL), with some special exceptions.
-For more information, please see the [LICENSE](LICENSE) file in this repository.
+LiveCode Community is freely distributable under the GNU Public License (GPL).

-The LiveCode Community engine, libraries, and associated files are, unless otherwise noted:

-Copyright © 2003-2019 LiveCode Ltd.